Exploring the numerous benefits of an organized home

 - Consider whether it would be worth one spouse working part time instead of full time.

-- Try one simple thing like hanging up your clothes so you don't have cleaners expense or getting the whole family to pitch in with cleaning the kitchen at the end of each meal.
+- Try one simple thing like hanging up your clothes so you don't have dry cleaning expense or getting the whole family to pitch in with cleaning the kitchen at the end of each meal.

 Maybe you do have the time, but you just don't know how to get organized.
 If that is the case, then learn.
-Check out books at the library or search for help on the Internet.
+Search for help on the internet.
+You can start with the Organization Section of the Dollar Stretcher Library.
 Better yet, find someone you know who is organized and ask them to teach you.
 Don't be embarrassed to do this.
 Most people are more than willing to show you how to do things.
 Remember, those older women (and men) that seem to have it all together now didn't start out that way.
 They've had 20 years or more practice and they remember what it was like to not have a clue where to start.
 Just ask.

 Instead of wasting your time and energy on trying to bail the water out of your sinking boat by bailing faster or using a bigger bucket, fix the hole.
 Clean up the clutter and save.